Frobenius generation for algebraic stacks: Introduction

-One way to parse this information is through the notion of generation in a triangulated category $\mathcal{T}$, introduced by Bondal and Van den Bergh \cite{Bondal/VandenBergh:2003}.
+The notion of generation in a triangulated category $\mathcal{T}$ was introduced in \cite{Bondal/VandenBergh:2003}.
 Roughly speaking, an object $G \in \mathcal{T}$ is called a \textit{classical generator} if every object of $\mathcal{T}$ can be obtained from $G$ using only finite direct sums, direct summands, and cones.
 Furthermore, if there exists an integer $n \geq 0$ such that this process can be completed using at most $n+1$ cones, then $G$ is called a \textit{strong generator}.

-Philosophically, generation techniques allow one to study objects in a triangulated category by means of a single object.
-In fact, the utility of these techniques has been demonstrated in various contexts.
-This includes: representability theorems for cohomological functors when strong generators exist \cite{Rouquier:2008}, applications to singularity theory \cite{Lank/Venkatesh:2025,Lank/McDonald/Venkatesh:2025,DeDeyn/Lank/ManaliRahul/Venkatesh:2025}, and the resolution of open conjectures in algebraic geometry \cite{Neeman:2021,Neeman:2022}.
+Generation techniques allow one to study objects in a triangulated category by means of a single object.
+The importance of these techniques has been demonstrated in various contexts such as commutative algebra, representation theory, and more recently geometry.
+This includes: representability theorems for cohomological functors when strong generators exist \cite{Rouquier:2008}, applications to singularity theory \cite{Lank/Venkatesh:2025,Lank/McDonald/Venkatesh:2025,DeDeyn/Lank/Lank/ManaliRahul/Venkatesh:2026}, and the resolution of open conjectures in algebraic geometry \cite{Neeman:2021a,Neeman:2022}.

-Our focus is on $D^b_{\operatorname{coh}}$ of an algebraic stack; that is, the derived category of complexes with bounded and coherent cohomology.
-To start, we discuss what is known regarding the existence of classical and strong generators.
-In the case of separated, quasi-excellent schemes of finite Krull dimension, strong generators for $D^b_{\operatorname{coh}}$ exist \cite{Aoki:2021}.
-More generally, if every closed subscheme has open regular locus, then classical generators for $D^b_{\operatorname{coh}}$ exist \cite{Dey/Lank:2024}, strengthening the work of \cite{Elagin/Lunts/Schnurer:2020,Iyengar/Takahashi:2019}.
-As of recently, many of these results have been extended to algebraic stacks \cite{DeDeyn/Lank/ManaliRahul/Peng:2025,Hall/Lamarche/Lank/Peng:2025,DeDeyn/Lank/ManaliRahul:2025,Hall/Priver:2024}.

-Now, existence is one thing, but explicitly identifying such objects is another.
-In the affine setting, there are a few cases where this is possible.
-These include affine regular schemes \cite{Neeman:1992,Hopkins:1987}, affine local complete intersections with isolated singularities \cite{Stevenson:2014a}, and Artinian schemes.

-It becomes more subtle in the global setting.
-Orlov gave a recipe to describe classical generators for the category of perfect complexes, denoted $\operatorname{Perf}(X)$, on a quasi-projective variety $X$ over a field, in terms of ample line bundles \cite{Orlov:2009}.
-This object is a strong generator if and only if $X$ is regular \cite{Neeman:2021, Stevenson:2025}.
-Moreover, if a variety admits a resolution of singularities from a quasi-projective variety (e.g.\ in characteristic zero), then this can be used to identify strong generators for $D^b_{\operatorname{coh}}(X)$ \cite{Lank:2024}.